godep-migrator/hookworm/README.in.md

 Handler executables are expected to fulfill the following contract:

 - has one of the following file extensions: `.go`, `.js`, `.pl`, `.py`, `.rb`, `.sh`
+- does not begin with `.` (hidden file)
 - accepts a positional argument of `configure`
 - accepts positional arguments of `handle github`
 - accepts positional arguments of `handle travis`
+- writes only the (potentially modified) payload to standard output
 - exits `0` on success or no-op

 It is up to the handler executable to decide what is done for each